ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

     processor_shape   = 'slenderX2'

-In UFS, only a single thread is used for CICE so for ``nprocs`` set in ``ice_in``, the tasks in ``ufs.configure`` are set as:
+In the UFS, only a single thread is used for CICE so for ``nprocs`` set in ``ice_in``, the tasks in ``ufs.configure`` are set as:

 ::